 If you're lucky enough to have people around you who are able to give you a loan, you're in a great position.
 Loans from friends and family often have extremely generous or non-existent interest rates attached to them - which is a huge money saver long term.

-Of course, there's always a risk borrowing from a loved-one could negatively effect your relationship, so remember tread carefully.
+Of course, there's always the risk that borrowing from a loved-one could negatively effect your relationship, so remember tread carefully.

-Deciding which business model your business uses can make or break your agency.
+Deciding which business model your firm uses can make or break your agency.
 We've written an eBook about the five recruitment business models that'll help you build a scalable agency: